ksator/arista_eos_streaming_telemetry_with_telegraf/README.md

 </p>
 </details>

-# Docker workflow
+# Workflow to build the TIG stack

 We can use of one these differents workflows to build the TIG stack:
 - Docker-compose workflow
 - Docker workflow

-This section covers the Docker workflow.
+# Docker workflow

 ## Create a Docker network